Once upon a time, there was a dreamer who wanted to succeed in business.

 And on “Doubt” goes troubling you, making you worry about the unknown.
 What if no one likes what I have to offer?
 What if I’m unable to pay my bills with what am I doing?
 What if my product malfunctions and I get sued?
 What if the paperwork becomes too much?
 What if I don’t love what I am doing?
 And the list continues.

 Failure is always in the cards, even after you had a lot of success.
 Elon Musk, the founder of SpaceX, said after a rocket failure, “Most people at the company today have only ever seen success,” Musk said.
 “When you’ve only ever seen success, you don’t fear failure quite as much.

 Don’t fret.
 Failure is NEVER something to be feared.
-It should be embraced fully.
-Sometimes, you have to initially fail, in order to know what to improve.
+It should be embraced wholeheartedly.
+Sometimes, you have to fail initially, to know what to improve.
 Each time you fail, you’re one step closer to your goal.
 Get back up, and try again.